Dynamo Sports Club: History

+On 19 April 2023, in honour of the centennial anniversary, the Dynamo Society was awarded the Order of Alexander Nevsky and a modern museum of the All-Russian Physical Culture and Sports Society was opened, combining multimedia technologies and sports relics.

 Structure

 Currently, Dynamo is an All-Russian fitness-sports society based in Moscow.
-The society also has several affiliations abroad in Albania, Armenia, Azerbaijan, Belarus, Bulgaria, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Moldova, Romania, Tajikistan, Turkmenistan, and Ukraine.
+The society also has several affiliations abroad in Albania, Armenia, Azerbaijan, Belarus, Bulgaria, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Moldova, Romania, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

 There is the International coordination council of Dynamo's organizations which includes: